 VisitBritain/Andrew Pickett

-Another great way to meet local people, fellow travellers and British staycationers is by staying in a Bed & Breakfast.
-From deluxe city-centre properties to storybook-style cottages, B&B are scattered all over Britain.
+Another great way to meet local people, fellow travellers and British staycationers is by staying in a bed & breakfast.
+From deluxe city-centre properties to storybook-style cottages, bed and breakfasts are scattered all over Britain.

 Hotels

-There’re a huge number of hotels in Britain, from scenic Georgian pile of a countryside village to stylish hotels with sea views and or stay in the heart of a buzzing city complete with skyscrapers.
+There’s a huge number of hotels in Britain, from grand country estates to buzzing city skyscrapers.
 You’ll find the low-key, the commercial, the surreal and wonderful.
 Those who want to blow their budget can get roof-top bars with swimming pools, to golf courses and Michelin-starred restaurants.

 VisitBritain/Getty Images